 Now that we've adjusted Fastly IO's default settings, we can take a look at query string parameters.
 We'll use these to unlock the most powerful Fastly IO features.
 As discussed earlier, query string parameters are added to the end of the image path, like this:

 Fastly IO provides dozens of query string parameters.
-You can find the complete list of available query string parameters on developer.fastly.com.
 We can apply one or more transformations to a single image or, with the help of some conditional logic in our website or application, several images.

 It's worth taking some time to experiment with transformations now, before we touch our code base in the next section.
-There are two ways we can do this.
-We can use the interactive example on the Fastly website, or we can put an image path in our web browser's address bar and add query string parameters to the end of the image path to see how it changes.
+To do this, we can put an image path in our web browser's address bar and add query string parameters to the end of the image path to see how it changes.

 After we paste that address into our web browser's address bar, we'll see the full size image with dimensions of 5,858 by 3,905 pixels, as shown below.